JocysCom/UMQF/README.md

 - **Good**: Positive Score (Total magnitude of positive impact)
 - **Evil**: Negative Score (Total magnitude of negative impact)

+### Moral Score
+- UMQ(a, e) range per individual entity is -4.0 to +1.0.
+Total UMQ(a) scales with population and is unbounded.

+  - Min: –4.0 – equivalent to murdering a fully self‐aware, complex entity, causing intense suffering and violating its will.
+  - Max: +1.0 – equivalent to creating or saving a life in a fully consensual act that maximizes survival.

 ### The King James Version of the Bible (Book)

 | Entity | Entity Type | Moral | Label | Good | Evil | Links |